Rokytnice nad Jizerou

 Rokytnice nad Jizerou (Rochlitz an der Iser) is a town in Semily District in the Liberec Region of the Czech Republic.
 It has about 2,500 inhabitants.
+The town is located on the stream Huťský potok in the Giant Mountains.

+Rokytnice nad Jizerou was founded in 1574.
+The town is known mainly as a centre of winter sports.

 Administrative division

 Rokytnice nad Jizerou consists of seven municipal parts (in brackets population according to the 2021 census):